insert-coin/CloudyGameThinClient/README.md

 3. JSON dependency
     - Can be obtained from [here](http://mvnrepository.com/artifact/org.json/json)
     - Version used in development: 20151123
-    - We recommend that you place it in the same directory as the `.java` files
+    - Place it in the same directory as the `.java` files
 4. SimpleCaptcha dependency
     - Can be obtained from [here](http://simplecaptcha.sourceforge.net)
     - Download SimpleCaptcha for Java 6
-    - We recommend that you place it in the same directory as the `.java` files
+    - Place it in the same directory as the `.java` files

 ### To compile on the command line
 Include the JSON `.jar` file and the SimpleCaptcha `.jar` file in the classpath